-Either real-time or near-real-time, a well-implemented dashboard with a thorough set of KPIs, enables a huge potential for improved monitoring and situational awareness — especially on management and executive level.
+Either real-time or near-real-time, a well-implemented dashboard with a thorough set of KPIs enables a considerable potential for improved monitoring and situational awareness — especially on management and executive level.

-And many times, an airline got in touch with us after 6 or 12 month of unsuccessful — or should I say disillusioned — in-house implementation.
+And many times, an airline got in touch with us after 6 or 12 months of unsuccessful — or should I say disillusioned — in-house implementation.

 Retrospectively, and also based on our experience, projects usually fail because of the following four mistakes:

 1 — KPIS ARE NOT CLEARLY DEFINED

 Defining KPIs seems to be so trivial in the beginning but swiftly turns out to be super-complex.

 Why’s that?
 Because there are a lot of details, which are not evident in the beginning.

 Trivial at first: All flights departing as (or nearly as) planned (an expert would say ATD > STD) in relation to all departed flights.